donovanglover/sakaya/README.md

 ### Setup

-In order to use sakaya, you must first create a nixos-container running the sakaya server.
+In order to use sakaya, you must first create a systemd-nspawn container running the sakaya server.

-See [`containers/default.nix`](https://github.com/donovanglover/nix-config/blob/master/containers/default.nix) in my nix-config for an example.
+See [`modules/containers.nix`](https://github.com/donovanglover/nix-config/blob/master/modules/containers.nix) in my nix-config for an example.

 ## Usage